-In south-central Idaho, the majority of adults are overweight or obese and a third of our region's adults don't participate in physical activity outside of work.
-We are seeing rates of diabetes, high blood pressure, heart disease, and other chronic disease rates rise in south-central Idaho.
+In Idaho about a third of adults are obese and don't participate in physical activity outside of work.
+SCPHD is also seeing rates of diabetes, high blood pressure, heart disease, and other chronic disease rates rise in south-central Idaho.

 Good nutrition, physical activity, and a healthy weight are essential parts of a person’s well-being.
 Together, these can help decrease a person’s risk of developing serious health conditions, like high blood pressure, diabetes, heart disease, stroke, and cancer.

 It’s our mission to help our community eat healthy, do something active every day, and maintain a healthy weight.

 How much physical activity do we need to improve health and reduce risk for chronic diseases?

 The more physical activity we do, the greater the health benefits we’ll have, and the better we’ll feel.
 To promote and maintain health, adults 18 years and older should accumulate 150 minutes or more each week of moderate-vigorous physical activity.
 To count towards getting at-least 150 minutes/week, activity needs to be performed at-least 10 continuous minutes at a time.
 Making regular exercise into your daily schedule might seem difficult at first, but the Physical Activity Guidelines for Americans can show you it’s easier than you think!

 Check out this video for simple exercises you can do at home (at any age!).

 These websites have family-friendly AND solo adventures right in your backyard: